makrse/lazy-llm-bench/README.md

 # How to use it:

+0. Make an envirioment using anaconda[conda] or python venv, with python version 3.10(ideal) or 3.10.8(current im using) (I didnt test other version of py)
 1. Install llama.cpp (python)
    - [Cannot go inside every error that raises when installing that, I manage to get mine working, every system has their own errors probably.]
 >